techdev5521/anisa-counseling/WARP.md

 The project follows a simple layout pattern:
 1. **Base Layout**: `Page.astro` provides the HTML structure, imports global styles, and uses site configuration from `siteDetails.json`
 2. **Pages**: Individual pages import and wrap content in the `Page` component
+3. **Reusable Components**:
+   - `Navigation.astro` - Site navigation with mobile menu
+   - `ContactSection.astro` - Reusable contact information section
-3. **Slot Pattern**: Components use Astro's slot system for content composition
+4. **Slot Pattern**: Components use Astro's slot system for content composition

 ### Configuration Notes
 - TailwindCSS is integrated via the Vite plugin rather than as an Astro integration